rvnminers-A-and-N/meowpowminer/README.md

-# evrprogpowminer (ethminer fork with ProgPoW implementation)
+# meowpowminer (ethminer fork with Progpowprime implementation)

-Evrprogpowminer is a fork of Ravencoin's [kawpowminer ](https://github.com/RavenCommunity/kawpowminer).
-Like kawpowminer, it is a derivative of Ethash enhanced with [Programmable Proof of Work](https://github.com/ifdefelse/progpow) for ASIC and FPGA resistance.
+Meowpowminer is a fork of Ravencoin's [kawpowminer ](https://github.com/RavenCommunity/kawpowminer).
+Like kawpowminer, it is a derivative of Ethashprime enhanced with [Programmable Proof of Work](https://github.com/ifdefelse/progpowprime) for ASIC and FPGA resistance.

-Compared to kawpowminer, evrprogpowminer has the following differences:
+Compared to kawpowminer, meowpowminer has the following differences:
-* Starting DAG size at block #1 is 3GigaBytes
+* Starting DAG size at block #? is 5GigaBytes
-* EPOCH duration is 12000 blocks
+* EPOCH duration is 15000 blocks
-* evrprogpowminer supports direct solo mining to evrmored/evrmore-qt without needing a stratum proxy
+* meowpowminer supports direct solo mining to evrmored/evrmore-qt without needing a stratum proxy
 * the random starting seeds are slightly different for uniqueness
 * improved detection of nVidia GPU memory size

 AMD GPU cards are not currently properly supported.
 We hope to fix that in a future release.

 You do not need this software for Evrmore testnet.
 Testnet uses sha256 cpu mining (use the "setgenerate on" command in your node)
-Evrprogpowminer is for use only on Evrmore mainnet.
+Meowpowminer is for use only on Evrmore mainnet.

 ====

-A typical use of evrprogpowminer with a pool might look like:
+A typical use of meowpowminer with a pool might look like:
-    evrprogpowminer.exe -U -P stratum+tcp://ESDwJs2FX5zYoVnLQ7YuLZhmnsAcpKqMiq.worker@minersite.com:minerport
+    meowpowminer.exe -U -P stratum+tcp://ESDwJs2FX5zYoVnLQ7YuLZhmnsAcpKqMiq.worker@minersite.com:minerport

-A typical use of evrprogpowminer with a local stratum solo-mining proxy might look like:
+A typical use of meowpowminer with a local stratum solo-mining proxy might look like:
-    evrprogpowminer.exe -U -P stratum+tcp://ESDwJs2FX5zYoVnLQ7YuLZhmnsAcpKqMiq.worker@127.0.0.1:3333
+    meowpowminer.exe -U -P stratum+tcp://ESDwJs2FX5zYoVnLQ7YuLZhmnsAcpKqMiq.worker@127.0.0.1:3333

-A typical use of evrprogpowminer to solo mine direct to evrmored/evrmore-qt might look like:
+A typical use of meowpowminer to solo mine direct to evrmored/evrmore-qt might look like:
-    evrprogpowminer.exe -U -P http://mynodeusername:mynodepassword@127.0.0.1:8819 (specify miningaddress="youraddress" in evrmore.conf)
+    meowpowminer.exe -U -P http://mynodeusername:mynodepassword@127.0.0.1:9766 (specify miningaddress="youraddress" in evrmore.conf)

 ====

-Remember that you need to have CUDA installed on your system in order for evrprogpowminer to work.
+Remember that you need to have CUDA installed on your system in order for meowpowminer to work.
 Get it from nVidia.

-Also, if you are solo mining direct to evrmored or evrmore-qt, before launching evrprogpowminer, make sure that:
+Also, if you are solo mining direct to evrmored or evrmore-qt, before launching meowpowminer, make sure that:
     * the node is fully syncd
-    * the node is listening on the RPC port (8819 for mainnet)
+    * the node is listening on the RPC port (9766 for mainnet)
     * the node has miningaddress="youraddress" set in the evrmore.conf file
     * the node has rpcuser and rpcpassword set in the evrmore.conf file.

 ===============

-> evrprogpowpow miner with OpenCL, CUDA and stratum support
+> meowpowpow miner with OpenCL, CUDA and stratum support

-**evrprogpowminer** is an ProgPoW GPU mining worker: with evrprogpowminer you can mine Evrmore, which relies on an ProgPoW-based Proof of Work thus including Ethereum ProgPoW and others.
-This is the actively maintained version of evrprogpowminer.
+**meowpowminer** is an Progpowprime GPU mining worker: with meowpowminer you can mine Evrmore, which relies on an Progpowprime-based Proof of Work thus including Ethereum Progpowprime and others.
+This is the actively maintained version of meowpowminer.
 It originates from the [ethminer](https://github.com/ethereum-mining/ethminer) project.
-Check the original [ProgPoW](https://github.com/ifdefelse/progpow) implementation and [EIP-1057](https://eips.ethereum.org/EIPS/eip-1057) for specification.
+Check the original [Progpowprime](https://github.com/ifdefelse/progpowprime) implementation and [EIP-1057](https://eips.ethereum.org/EIPS/eip-1057) for specification.

 ## Features

-* First commercial ProgPOW Evrmore miner software for miners.
+* First commercial Progpowprime Evrmore miner software for miners.
 * OpenCL mining
 * Nvidia CUDA mining
 * realistic benchmarking against arbitrary epoch/DAG/blocknumber